Table of Contents

 Creating Apparmor Profiles

-If you wish to create an apparmor profile for a program you can do the following.
+If you wish to create an apparmor profile for a program you can do the following.*note you will need apparmor-utils package installed for this portion

-1sudo apt-get install apparmor-utils
+1 | sudo apt-get install apparmor-utils |

 You will be notified you are creating a profile for /usr/bin/transmission-gtk ; you are given the option to scan for system events by pressing S. At this point before we do this we are going to exercise the functionality of transmission.
 Start it, load a torrent, start downloading, and close the application.